 Question: But where would they watch your film?

 Though I uploaded this film opening on YouTube and OneDrive, this wouldn't be a typical place to watch a film.
 If it was a real media text, streaming platforms like Netflix would give the film much more popularity.
-Netflix describes them selves as a personalized streaming site which is ideal for our
+Netflix describes them selves as a personalized streaming site which is ideal for ourproduction.
+Its able to find its way onto the screen of ur target audience.
+To create the need to click, our cover for the film is shown below.
+Its engaging and a mouthful to look at which is what we need to attract move viewers.

 Answer: Yess!
 Im always scrolling on netflix to see what to watch next.